 “Why doesn’t the camera see him?” she said.

 “It’s pointed out at the cars and not the wall.”

 “Oh,” she said.
-He could tell she failed to see it.
+He could tell she did not understand.

 “The camera points across the garage,” he explained.
-“It doesn’t see up close.”
+“It doesn’t pick up on things too close.”

 He lost track of the next step.
-Honestly, this would go a lot easier if he could just do it himself.
+James thought he should do it himself.

 “No one will see him coming,” he said, while pushing his finger toward the ground.